muneer-ahmed-khan/typescript-node-series/series-01/ReadMe.md

 - With the help of a built-in utility called promisify, we can change the writeFile function in a way that it returns a promise.

+- TypeScript compiles the imports that we write in our code to CommonJS

 ### To create a new file
 ``` npm start -- touch ./file.txt ```